 Wardrobe Spotlight is a feature unique to Vinted UK, helping users boost the visibility of their items in the marketplace.
 For a full week, Vinted customers can have items from their wardrobe shown in dedicated spots in the news feed of other members.
 These members will also have easy access to the rest of the seller’s range of items.

 This extra visibility is also targeted.
 In other words, it will be shown to members with similar body sizes and brand preferences.
-Vinted charges £6.95 for the service.
+Vinted charge £6.95 for the service.

 Bumping listed items